It started as a hum.

 I channeled that energy into being exceptional at supporting other people's visions instead.
 I consumed knowledge, earned authority, built systems, and coached others through transformations.
 Every time I helped someone else step fully into their next level, the hum got a little louder.
 And every time, I turned it back down with the same reliable response: Someday.
 When I know enough.
 When I'm ready.

-Here is what I know now that I didn’t know then: that hum was not a distraction.
+"That hum was not a distraction.
 It was an invitation.
-And every time I said 'Someday', I was declining it.
+And every time I said someday, I was declining it."

-This four chapter series is the story of what happened when I finally stopped declining — and the four stages every capable person moves through to get from quietly hiding to visibly building something that is entirely their own.
+This is the story of what happened when I finally stopped declining — and the four things every capable person has to move through to get from quietly hiding to visibly building something that is entirely their own.

 The first stage is the hardest to admit.